Payment Gateway vs Payment Processor

 Payment Processor vs Payment Gateway: Do I need both?

 To process online transactions, you will need both a payment gateway and a payment processor.
 The payment gateway is the beginning and end of the transaction, where the customer will enter their credit card information and receive an approval or denial of the transaction.
-The payment processor moves the information between the customer’s bank and the merchant bank.
+The payment processor moves the information between the customer’s bank and the merchant acquirer, or acquiring bank.
 Every transaction processed online needs both.

 Is MONEI a Payment Gateway or a Payment Processor?